 Sorrel, along with his business partner, Henry Douglass, imported a variety of goods into the port of Savannah.

-Like many Savannah businesses in the mid-1800s, the pair were also involved in the slave trade.
+Unfortunately, like many Savannah businesses in the early to mid-1800s, the pair were also involved in the slave trade.

 There are documented records of the two distributing slaves from the port of Savannah to areas along the East Coast.